skosch/YinYangFit/docs/source/index.markdown

 The V1 response to the standalone letter includes cells whose receptive fields cover, in part, the space to the right of the letter.
-That space is half of what makes up the right edge of the letter.
 Adding a neighbouring letter on the right partly fills this space, reducing the activation of said cells.
 In other words: adding the neighbour directly takes away from the signal available to stimulate higher cortical areas, i.e. the letter detectors.

-This interaction goes both ways: it happens simultaneously for both involved letters, and it is a direct result of the nonlinearity of complex cells, which squash phases into local magnitude values.
-In particular, the activation near the inner edges of the letter pair is reduced.<label for="sn-fftm" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-fftm" class="margin-toggle"><span class="sidenote">From the perspective of the complex wavelet decomposition performed by the simple cells, this corresponds to local destructive interference between the out-of-phase signals for each frequency band.
-The frequency-domain view is natural in the context of the DFT-based software implementation of this model, but signal processing theory is beyond the scope of this article.
-Note also that this is distinct from the [lateral masking effect](https://en.wikipedia.org/wiki/Lateral_masking) commonly attributed to lateral inhibitive connections in the early visual cortex.
+This interaction goes both ways: it happens simultaneously for both involved letters, and it is a direct result of the squashing of phases into local magnitude values that is characteristic of complex cells.
+In particular, the activation near the inner edges of the letter pair is reduced, and thanks to the squaring operation, the activation within the gap is strengthened.<label for="sn-fftm" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-fftm" class="margin-toggle"><span class="sidenote">Note also that this is distinct from the [lateral masking effect](https://en.wikipedia.org/wiki/Lateral_masking) commonly attributed to lateral inhibitive connections in the early visual cortex.
 Somewhat surprisingly, the